The-Singularity-Research/BE-schemes/README.md

 # BE-schemes
-Compute the associated graded algebra and Schur functors to obtain an equivariant basis for Buchsbaum-Eisenbud varieties of complexes
+Compute the associated graded algebra and Schur functors to obtain an equivariant standard monomial basis for structure sheaf of the Buchsbaum-Eisenbud varieties of complexes
 ---
 This will compute the associated graded algebra in terms of Schur functors of a Buchsbaum-Eisenbud variety of complexes in order to obtain an equivariant basis for the varieties.
 This equivariance can be used in the construction of